 PROJECT

-Communities near the Gatwick Stream are being given the chance to help this treasured tributary of the River Mole regenerate and thrive as part of the Caring for Crawley’s Rivers project.
+Communities near the Gatwick Stream are being given the chance to help this treasured tributary of the River Mole regenerate and thrive as part of the Mending the Upper Mole project.

 Through a mix of public engagement, education programmes and river restoration, the South East Rivers Trust will deliver the project to improve the health of the Gatwick Stream and Upper Mole between 2022 and 2024.

-Overall, the project will improve the physical habitat for wildlife and increase public awareness of the issues faced by these stretches of the river in the Crawley area.
+Overall, the project will improve the physical habitat for wildlife and increase public awareness of the issues faced by the river network in Ifield, Crawley, Horley and surrounding areas.

 What issues does the river network face?